Jianningli/medshapenet-feedback/forensic-facial-reconstruction/readme.md

 ![datacreation](https://github.com/Jianningli/medshapenet-feedback/blob/main/assets/forensic_facial_reconstruction.png)

-### Methods: 3D U-Net style networks, which take the skull as input and the face as the labels
+### Methods: 3D U-Net style networks, which take a skull as input and the corresponding face as the label

 ### Example reconstruction on a test skull